CryptoCurrencyCafe/bitcoin-class/project2/overview.md

 2. We will daemonize `pointcoind`
 3. We will configure `wallet`
 4. We will daemonize `wallet`
-5. We will configure `pointctl` and play around with its' functions
+5. We will configure `pointctl` then play around with its' functions

 ## pointcoind